sdesby/CucumberSlices/README.md

 ## Install

 Once you have intalled node.js and clone the project:
+1. Ensure you have Python 2.7 and pip installed on your machine

-1. Go to your project folder
+2. Go to your project folder
-2. Run `npm install`.
-It will install electron framework
+3. Run `npm install`.
+It will install all needed npm modules and python requirements
+4. Run `npm start` to start the app